Storyflow Logo

 Plottr logo

 Pricing: Basic from $25/year.
-Pro from $99/one-time or $25/year.
+Pro from $99 one-time or $25/year.

 Verdict: Plottr is the right pick for plotting-first novelists.
+It is a scalpel, not a Swiss army knife.

 6. Atticus (Best Writing Plus Formatting)